felixheck/laabr/README.md

 ## Contribution
 Fork this repository and push in your ideas.

-Do not forget to add corresponding tests to keep up the almost 100% test coverage.
+Do not forget to add corresponding tests to keep up 100% test coverage.